gwdg/pub-2025-ksi/Readme.md

 - Kind installed on all nodes
 - Kubectl installed on all nodes

-Initial setup instructions to ensure the prerequisites and common issues can be found in [Setup.md](Setup.md).
+The initial setup instructions to ensure the prerequisites can be found in [Setup.md](Setup.md).

 ## Script: Batch Slurm Job
-The script `run-workload.sh` provides users the option to execute user-defined Kubernetes workloads as batch jobs on a Slurm cluster.
+The script [run-workload.sh](run-workload.sh) provides users the option to execute user-defined Kubernetes workloads as batch jobs on a Slurm cluster.
-Users can write a Linux shell script that creates workloads using kubectl.
+Users can write custom Linux shell script that creates workloads using kubectl.
-`run-workload.sh` handles setting up a temporary Kubernetes cluster inside a container, then executes the Kubernetes workload, and finally deletes the cluster when the workload is finished.
+The script [run-workload.sh](run-workload.sh) handles setting up a temporary Kubernetes cluster inside a container, then executes the Kubernetes workload (user-defined workload script), and finally deletes the cluster when the workload is finished.
-It supports multi-tenant usage - multiple users can create multiple clusters and can use them separately.
+It supports multi-tenant usage - so multiple users can create multiple clusters and can use them separately.
-Also, a single user can create multiple Slurm jobs leading to multiple clusters in parallel.
+Also, a single user can create multiple Slurm jobs leading to multiple clusters in parallel on the same node.

 In general, the script can run without root privileges.
 Also, the path too your Kubernetes workload script has to be passed as an argument: